Signed in as:

 Chico needs common sense, experience and integrity in its leaders.
 This is the essence of who Dale Bennett is.
 For someone who truly cares about your community, look no further.

 Maintain a committed approach to managing Chico’s homeless issues.
 Services should be offered to individuals suffering from drug abuse and mental illness and current shelters should be encouraged to be utilized.
 Illicit and criminal behavior towards citizens and the environment should not be allowed.
+DONE

 The Lindo Channel runs through the heart of my district and unfortunately is home to criminal activity, littering and illegal fires daily.
 I will work with Fire, Police and other local agencies to return this major environmental artery to a clean and inviting space for all of Chico to enjoy.
+DONE

 As Chico continues to grow, so does the strain on our roads and municipalities.
 I will work to improve our deteriorating streets and an aging sewer system.
 Using the 2030 General Plan as a guide, I will seek out county, state and federal funding to help with this effort.
+IN PROCESS

 Since being appointed to the Council, I have worked with my fellow Council members towards solutions for the issues Chico faces with the homeless, supporting local businesses and bringing much needed housing to our city.
 As a Chico native, I want Chico to continue to grow, without losing that charm that makes it special.